Jcma14/cybersecurity-learning-log/weeks/week-6-Common-Attacks.md

 ✅ How attackers exploit weak credentials and poor security habits

 It was an eye-opener on how simple actions can make a big difference in protecting personal and professional data.
-One step closer to becoming cybersecurity-aware and resilient!